Grantee Directory

 Center for Employment Opportunities

-To provide formerly incarcerated individuals with leadership and advocacy training in order to elevate the voices of those with lived experience in criminal justice policy reform efforts.
+To provide formerly incarcerated individuals with leadership and advocacy training to elevate the voices of those with lived experience in criminal justice policy reform efforts.

 Center for Employment Opportunities